alpa-projects/alpa/docs/architecture/intra_op_solver.rst

 Code Structure of the Intra-op Solver
 =====================================

-The specific code of the intra-op solver is scattered in various files of the project.
+The specific code of the intra-op solver (a.k.a auto-sharding) is scattered in various files of the project.
 This page contains some pointers to key components of the intra-op solver and help you navigate the complicated code base.